 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Counted six board members attending.
+Counted four board members present with one attending via teleconference.
 Attorney Jeremy Fetty also attended via teleconference.
+Jim Savage presented the WVPA report.
 Fetty presented the legal report.
-Schwartz presented the monthly CEO report.
+Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
 Financial report given by Schwartz.
-April monthly operating, member services and safety reports were reviewed and approved.
-Set the next board meeting for Tuesday,… Continue reading.
+August monthly operating, member services and safety… Continue reading.

 This holiday season you’ll probably see lots of advertising for “smart” home this and “smart” home that.
 Commercials will highlight gadgets that make your life better because they make your home so dang smart.
 Rather than make promises about how “smart” these devices are, let’s talk about how they can be more helpful in your… Continue reading.

 ACE Hardware, State Farm, REI, Land O’Lakes and Miami-Cass REMC all share something in common: we’re all cooperatives.
 We may be in different industries, but we all share a passion for serving our members and helping our communities to thrive.
 In fact, all cooperatives adhere to the same set of seven principles that reflect our… Continue reading.